What is a Neighbourhood Plan and why do we need one?

 A Neighbourhood Plan is a development plan for a town or parish introduced under the 2011 Localism Act and gives the opportunity for communities to shape the development of their area.

-With the pressures facing the Parish from over development, climate change and far busier tourist seasons than ever before, creating a Neighbourhood Development Plan specific to the parish is vital.
-We have been given the opportunity of creating an NDP but the ultimate document requires research, data, and evidence building to help mould the framework that will become the policies of the St Just Pendeen Neighbourhood Plan.
+With the pressures facing the Parish from development, climate change and far busier tourist seasons than ever before, creating a Neighbourhood Development Plan specific to the parish is vital.
+The ultimate document requires research, data, and evidence building to create and justify the policies of the St Just Pendeen Neighbourhood Plan.
 And it must be based on what residents want.

 The Plan is being developed by a team of volunteer residents of the Parish.
 We report to St Just in Penwith Town Council.